+1. What safety precautions

+- should you take for driving

+- En mountains?

-- 1. What safety precautions should you take for driving in mountains? - 2.
-What safety precautions should you take for desert driving?
+- 2. What safety precautions should you take for desert driving?

-water-covered roads or streams in the desert.
+Do not drive over water-covered roads or streams in the desert.
 The water may be deeper and running more swiftly than you think.